Peter Dench Spent a Summer Touring Europe to Photograph Shitfaced Brits Abroad

 Did you come across many people having terrible holidays that just hadn’t worked out for them?
 There’s a lot of expectation with those kind of destinations.

 There does seem a sadness to the whole experience.
 When I went to Ayia Napa, there were some boys in Heathrow necking bubbles, and they ordered champagne on the plane.
-I saw them at a pool party doing the same thing—they refused to let their idea of what the holiday was going be be anything else.
-I did see that sadness—a realization that you’ve saved up all year for two weeks in the sun, and now it’s not delivering.
+I saw them at a pool party doing the same thing – they refused to let their idea of what the holiday was going be be anything else.
+I did see that sadness – a realisation that you’ve saved up all year for two weeks in the sun, and now it’s not delivering.

 What’s the general age range in these places?
 Did you notice a lot of kids on their first proper holiday with their mates?